 Many of us deny God this level of involvement in our lives because we’re arrogant and we think we can do this thing called ‘life’ on our own.
 We can’t.
 God’s wisdom in Proverbs 16:18 tells us that pride and arrogance go before a person’s fall.
 In other words, a fall is guaranteed if we’re so prideful we can’t or won’t see the Lord’s correction or direction.
 If it appears that you are stumbling and unsteady in life, consider that you may be moving too fast.
 You may be heading in the wrong direction spiritually, but you can get back on track if you humble yourself before God, make a greater commitment to the example of Christ, and allow Him to direct your path.■

-Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
-Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
+Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
+Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.

-“Have You Ever Tried to Run up A Mountain?” written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2019.
+“You May Be Moving Too Fast”, written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2020.
 All rights reserved.
 All done to the glory of God through Jesus Christ, our Lord!